Poirot's Early Cases: "The Market Basing Mystery"

-At Japp’s suggestion Poirot and Hastings joined him for the weekend in the small countryside town of Market Basing.
-Enjoying Sunday breakfast, the three are interrupted when the local constable requested Japp's help.
+In the small countryside town of Market Basing, the local constable requests Inspector Japp's help.
 Walter Protheroe, the reclusive owner of a local large mansion, was found dead in his dilapidated house, supposedly by suicide.

-The three go to Leigh House as requested and meet Dr Giles who was called in by Miss Clegg, the housekeeper.
-She was unable to raise her master, Walter Protheroe, in his bedroom, nor could Giles.
-Constable Pollard arrived at that moment and he and the doctor broke down the oak door.
-Inside they found Protheroe, shot through the head and his pistol clasped in his right hand.
+Japp, Poirot, and Hastings go to Leigh House as requested.
+It is revealed that Protheroe was shot through the head and his pistol clasped in his right hand.
 The problem was that the bullet entered behind the left ear and such a shot was impossible.

-As they examine the room Hastings puzzled as to why Poirot sniffed the air so keenly and also why he examined so carefully a handkerchief lodged up Protheroe's right sleeve.
-Hastings could smell nothing in the air, nor could he see anything on the handkerchief.
-The key is missing from the lock of the door and Japp supposes that this was the murderer's error in trying to make the murder look like suicide.
+Poirot takes note of a handkerchief hidden in Protheroe's right sleeve, and also of how fresh the room air is despite the closed window and the multiple cigarette stubs in the ashtray and fireplace grate.

 A couple named Parker were staying in the house.
-Miss Clegg says their unexpected first visit did not seem to please Protheroe.
-He kept a pistol, although she has not seen it for some time.
-She cannot say why the windows of the room were locked and bolted contrary to custom.
-Mr Parker lies about owning a cufflink found at the crime scene.
-At the inquest a tramp comes forward to say that he heard Protheroe and Parker argue about money at midnight on the night of the death.
-Protheroe's true surname was Wendover; he had been involved with the treacherous sinking of a naval vessel some years earlier and Parker was blackmailing him over this.
+At the inquest a tramp comes forward to say that he heard Protheroe and Parker argue about money at midnight on the night of the death, implying that the window had been open.
+Protheroe's true surname is revealed as Wendover; he had been involved with the treacherous sinking of a naval vessel some years earlier and Parker was blackmailing him over the incident.
 On the suspicion of killing Wendover and making it look like suicide, Parker is arrested.